In a Bind About Choosing Your First Binder? (And helpful binding tips)

 We thought we'd write a blog post about our recommendations for first chest binders (and binders in general for young people) because this is *by far* the most common question we get from people and parents of young folk looking for a first binder, as well as sharing tips for effective and safe chest binding.

-The Underworks 943 Econo Chest Binder Short is by far our most popular binder at Sock Drawer Heroes and is an excellent binder, whether it's your first or your fifteenth binder.
-It is cotton-lined on the front chest panel, which prevents nip-chafing (trust us, it's a thing), but has the breathable mesh on the back, so it's cooler than other fully cotton-lined binders such as the Underworks Cotton Lined Power Chest Binder Short and Long, making it a winning option for binding in hot Aussie summers.
+The Underworks 943 Econo Chest Binder Short is an excellent binder, whether it's your first or your fifteenth binder.
+It is cotton-lined on the front chest panel, which prevents nip-chafing (trust us, it's a thing), but has the breathable mesh on the back, so it's cooler than other fully cotton-lined binders such as the Underworks Cotton Lined Power Chest Binder Short and Long, making it a winning option for binding in hot Australian summers.

 TJ wears the Underworks 943 Econo Chest Binder Short in Size Small (chest size 10E)